gidjituser/react-native-gidjit/README.md

 3. Run `./bundle.sh -e index.ios.js`, where index.ios.js is your entry-file.
 The entry-file path should be relative to the project root or package.json.
 For more help just type `./bundle.sh -h`
 4. Use the QR code generated to test locally following instructions from bundle.sh

 ***You can install all the packages you like.
-All of your node modules will be bundled.
+All of your node modules and assets will be bundled.
 The exception are react native libraries that need linking.
 Fortunately, Gidjit comes with many common react native libraries already linked - listed below.***

 ### Move bundle/zip to cloud and share
 1. Run `./share.sh -u URL`, where URL is a publicly accessible location of the app.zip from the bundle section (For example Amazon S3 or Google Cloud drive).
 For more help just type `./share.sh -h`